 Show Your Computer Some Love: A Valentine's Day Tech Checkup

+Hey folks, Skits here.
 Your computer is there for you every day.
-It holds your photos, keeps you connected to family, handles your work, entertains you on slow evenings.
-It puts up with a lot — the crumbs, the dust, the “just one more tab” that turns into forty.
+It holds your photos, keeps you connected to family, handles your work, and entertains you on slow evenings.
+So this Valentine's Day, let's show it a little appreciation.

 The Physical Stuff (Yes, It Matters)